Soil is at the heart and soul of our planet. Put simply, we can't live without it.

 Despite the fact that healthy soil remains crucial for food production, flood defences and our ability to tackle climate change, we don’t look after it.
 The good news is, we can all do something to help protect soils.

 As Lady Eve Balfour, founder of the Soil Association believed: ‘The health of soil, plant, animal and man is one and indivisible’.

 Soil is a combination of minerals, organic matter, air, water and living organisms.
 We need it to sustain life.

 But our soils are degrading at an alarming rate.
 We have taken soil for granted and now one-third of the world’s arable soils are degraded.
 The situation becomes even more urgent when we consider that it can take a thousand years for just one centimetre of topsoil to form.

 Not only do soils help combat climate change, they also help reduce the effects of climate change.

 Saving our soil is not only necessary but absolutely urgent.
-We are committed to improving soil health including increasing the organic matter in our soils (an important measure of soil health).
-But what are we doing to make this happen?
+We are committed to improving soil health, but what are we doing to make this happen?

 Every purchase we make is a vote for a system of producing food.
 Organic farms have been found to have, on average, 20% more organic matter in the soil.
 By buying organic you are voting for a system that is working towards achieving soil health.